adafruit/Adafruit_CircuitPython_Fake_BME280/README.rst

 =============

 To obtain an OpenWeatherMaps API key, sign up for a free account at `OpenWeatherMaps <https://openweathermap.org/>`_ and generate an API key.
-Then, in the root of this project, add a file called `settings.toml` with the following information:
+Then, in the root of this project, add a file called "settings.toml" with the following information:

 openweather_token = "my_api_key"
 openweather_location = "New York, US"